AmanitaVerna/buffstreams/README.md

   }
 ```

-The callback is currently run in it's own goroutine, which also handles reading from the connection until the reader disconnects, or there is an error.
+The callback is currently run in its own goroutine, which also handles reading from the connection until the reader disconnects, or there is an error.
 Any errors reading from a connection incoming will be up to the client to handle.

 Writing messages
 ================

-To begin writing messages to a new connection, you'll need to dial a using TCPConnConfig
+To begin writing messages to a new connection, you'll need to dial out using TCPConnConfig

 ```go
 cfg := TCPConnConfig {